IMPLANT DENTISTRY

 Patients only need to inform their dentist of any medications, vitamins, or supplements they are currently taking.
 This is crucial as some medications can slow down your healing after surgery or cause health complications.

-During the initial consultation, your dentist will talk with you about the sedation options they provide.
-We highly recommend it if you have dental anxiety, or want to be more relaxed during the removal process.
+During the initial consultation, your dentist will discuss the sedation options available.
+We highly recommend it if you have dental anxiety or want to be more relaxed during the removal process.

-We’ve also covered a check-list of what happens during the initial visit to the clinic;
+We’ve also provided a checklist of what occurs during the initial clinic visit.

 With preparation complete and the foundation set, you’re ready for the extraction itself.